 Realistically, working on organic farms via WWOOF, HelpX, and other organizations are a common way to work in Europe during the summer in exchange for room and board, often in very beautiful locations all over the continent.
 Is the work easy?
-No. But the options to meet people and experience a new culture are tremendous and low-cost.
+No. But the options to meet people and experience a new culture are tremendous and come at a low cost.

 Teaching English and Au Pair Jobs

 Being an au pair in Europe is often a very good option for the summer, since you can learn the language and immerse yourself in the culture while living with a local family.
 You often have a great deal of time off to explore your location while the kids are with their parents, in school, or otherwise occupied.
 GEOVISIONS and InterExchange Working Abroad offer such programs.

 Tour Guide Jobs — Harder To Find